sundarrajnithish/F1-Stats-CAN-MATLAB/README.md

 - Signal export capabilities
 - Universal model with direct data simulation (`F1_Telemetry_Universal.slx`)

-During my final semester project, I created two distinct Simulink approaches:
+For this project, I created two distinct Simulink approaches:

 1. **CAN-based Model** (`F1_Telemetry_Sim.slx`): Interfaces directly with Vector hardware for actual CAN bus communication.
 Ideal for situations where hardware is available and maximum realism is required.

 2. **Universal Model** (`F1_Telemetry_Universal.slx`): Completely self-contained simulation that requires no additional hardware or toolboxes.
-This was my solution to the compatibility challenges that emerged when sharing the project with classmates who had different MATLAB configurations.
+This was my solution to the compatibility challenges that emerged when sharing the project with others who had different MATLAB configurations.

 #### Universal Simulink Model
 ![Universal Simulink Model](/images/5.png)

 The `F1_Telemetry_Universal` model represents a significant advancement in my approach to F1 telemetry visualization.
-During my master's thesis work, I encountered numerous challenges with MATLAB version compatibility when implementing the CAN-based telemetry system.
-Many of my peers were unable to run the original model due to specific Vector hardware dependencies and toolbox requirements that varied across MATLAB versions and academic licenses.
+During this project, I encountered numerous challenges with MATLAB version compatibility when implementing the CAN-based telemetry system.
+Many users were unable to run the original model due to specific Vector hardware dependencies and toolbox requirements that varied across MATLAB versions and licenses.

 After spending weeks troubleshooting these compatibility issues, I developed this universal solution as a practical workaround that would function consistently across all environments.
 The key innovation was moving away from external hardware dependencies entirely.

 Rather than relying on external CAN bus communications which required specific hardware and toolboxes, this model simulates the telemetry data directly within Simulink using fundamental blocks available in all MATLAB installations.
 My approach offers several advantages:

 - **Universal Compatibility**: Works with any MATLAB version (from R2018b through R2023a tested) without requiring specialized toolboxes
-- **Zero Hardware Dependencies**: Eliminates the need for Vector CAN hardware or drivers that many students don't have access to
+- **Zero Hardware Dependencies**: Eliminates the need for Vector CAN hardware or drivers that many users don't have access to
-- **Consistent Performance**: Delivers identical visualization experience across all systems, making it ideal for teaching environments
+- **Consistent Performance**: Delivers identical visualization experience across all systems, making it ideal for collaborative environments
 - **Simplified Deployment**: Single-file solution that works immediately without complicated setup procedures
 - **Realistic Data Patterns**: Despite being simulated, maintains the essential characteristics of actual F1 telemetry